 Frequently Asked Questions (FAQs)

-1. What bread is best for Panes con Pollo?
+Q1.
+What is Panes con Pollo?

-2. Is Panes con Pollo spicy?
+Q2.
+Is Panes con Pollo spicy?

-3. Can I make Panes con Pollo ahead of time?
+Q3.
+Can I make Panes con Pollo ahead of time?

 Yes!
-Prepare the chicken and sauce in advance, but assemble fresh.
+Prepare the chicken and sauce up to 5 days in advance and assemble the sandwich fresh.

 Final Thoughts